How It Works

 How Well It Works

-symptoms usually improve in 3 to 4 weeks, with greater improvement seen in 2
+With antibiotic treatment, symptoms usually improve in 3 to 4 weeks, with greater improvement seen in 2 months.

 A low-dose form of doxycycline (Oracea) works well to clear up inflamed skin within the first few weeks.
 It doesn't usually cause any side effects and is available in a pill that is taken once a day.2